Line intensities of CO near 1560 nm measured with absorption and dispersion spectroscopy: Summary and Discussion

-The main systematic uncertainty in this work comes from the pressure measurement (0.5\textperthousand).
-It also prevents us from extending the high precision measurements to more lines in this band at this stage.
+The main {type-B} uncertainty in this work comes from the pressure measurement (0.5\textperthousand).
+It also prevents us from extending the high precision measurements to more lines in this band {(particularly those $J''\leq 20$ lines)} at this stage.
 Transitions with lower rotation numbers are interesting to compare with FTS measurements~\cite{Bielska2022PRL-CO}.
 However, these lines are stronger and need to be measured at lower pressures for pure samples, while it is a challenge to accurately determine the gas pressure below 100~Pa.
 Gas absorption/desorption from the cavity walls would become more serious at such low pressures.
-Alternatively, these lines could be measured with mixed gases, as has been done by the NIST group~\cite{Polyansky2015PRL-CO2, Bielska2022PRL-CO}, provided that the CO concentrations in the samples are known accurately.
-Transitions with higher rotation numbers are weaker and need to be measured at higher pressures to achieve a sufficient signal-to-noise ratio.
+Alternatively, these lines could be measured with mixed gases, as has been done by the NIST group~\cite{Polyansky2015PRL-CO2, Bielska2022PRL-CO}, provided that the CO concentrations in the samples are known accurately. {A better way is to transport the bottles of mixed CO/N$_2$ gases among different laboratories and compare the experimental results obtained with the same samples, and the possibility is under planning.} Transitions with higher rotation numbers are weaker and need to be measured at higher pressures to achieve a sufficient signal-to-noise ratio.
 The current pressure gauge used in this work can only reach 1.3~kPa, and a new gauge covering higher pressures will be used in subsequent studies.
 Since the population of molecules at high rotational levels is more sensitive to temperature, the contribution to the uncertainty from the temperature measurement will increase.
 The uncertainty from the line profile model also needs to be considered at high pressures, and it is necessary to use accurate (sophisticated) line profiles such as the Hartmann-Tran profile (HTP)~\cite{Ngo2013JQSRT-HTP}.
-For the measurements performed in this work at pressures below 1~kPa, we found that the relatively simple speed dependent Voigt profile is sufficient for the analysis with an accuracy of 1\textperthousand.~\cite{Wojtewicz2013JQSRT-CO-Profile}
+For the measurements performed in this work at pressures below 1~kPa, we found that the relatively simple speed-dependent Voigt profile is sufficient for the analysis with an accuracy of 1\textperthousand.~\cite{Wojtewicz2013JQSRT-CO-Profile}